2019 Islamabad United season

 Islamabad United is a franchise cricket team that represents Islamabad, the capital city of Pakistan, in the Pakistan Super League.
-They were the defending champions, as they won the title in 2018 season becoming the most successful PSL team at that time.
-They were one of the six teams that had a competition in the 2019 season.
-The team was captained by Pakistani quick bowler Mohammad Sami and by Shadab Khan in three matches after Sami was out injured, they had a good season and finished 3rd, after winning six matches from their twelve matches in the PSL 2019.
-Cameron Delport and Faheem Ashraf were team's leading runs-scorer and leading wickets-taker respectively.
+They were the defending champions in PSL 2019, having won the title in the 2018 season and becoming the most successful PSL team at that time.
+They were one of the six teams competing in the 2019 season.
+The team was captained by Pakistani quick bowler Mohammad Sami and by Shadab Khan in three matches after Sami was out injured.
+They finished 3rd, after winning six matches from their twelve matches in the PSL 2019.
+Cameron Delport and Faheem Ashraf were the team's leading runs-scorer and wickets-taker, respectively.